 Plains Indian Heads

-Why do some artists reappropriate racist imagery?
+Why do Native artists like to remix racist imagery?

 People illegally downloading films in the early 2000s may have seen this ephemeral guerrilla art.
-It was part of Jason Lujan’s Indian Interpolations, where he downloaded movies that included real Native actors, inserted little mascots (from the French word for witch), and then uploaded the movies back to the sites to be downloaded and experienced by unsuspecting users.
+It was part of Jason Lujan’s Indian Interpolations, where Lujan downloaded movies that included Native actors, inserted little mascots (from the French word for witch), and then uploaded the movies back to the sites to be downloaded and experienced by unsuspecting users.
 He says: “The interruption is short, and does not affect the flow of the movie in any way — leaving the viewer with a choice to finish their pirated movie, or discard it and hope to download a copy that has not been manipulated.”
-This is the only still shot I could find online (does anyone know what movie this is from?), and here we see the infamous, recently retired Chief Wahoo.
+This is the only still shot I could find online (does anyone know what movie this is from?), and here we see the infamous, recently retired, arguably racist Chief Wahoo.

 For example, usually US coins honor and commemorate someone specific, someone with a name, but not this one.
 “My purpose was not to make a portrait but a type.”
 Fraser said:

 When I was asked to do a nickel, I felt I wanted to do something totally American — a coin that could not be mistaken for any other country’s coin.
 It occurred to me that the buffalo, as part of our western background, was 100 percent American, and that our North American Indian fitted into the picture perfectly.

 “North American Indian”?
 It’s an amalgam, an impersonal and imaginary “Indian” every bit as nameless as the buffalo on its reverse.
 A linking or “bundling” occurs, “Indian” and animal, two sides, one coin, the settler ideology further secured through the symbolic logic and power of a perfect circle and precious metal (see Minting Identity).